ishais123/influxDB-Automation/README.md

 # influxDB-Automation
-automate update influxDB conf file  in GCP instances using Ansible
+Automate update influxDB conf file  in GCP instances using Ansible, bash script and crontab